AmirhosseinAghighi/catjam/README.md

 A VS Code extension that displays a catjam meme synchronized with your typing speed!

+## How To Install
+1. search for "catjam" in vscode extensions and install the extension.
+2. download the extension from [this link](https://marketplace.visualstudio.com/items?itemName=DuckWichTrust.catjam) and install the vsix file manually.

 ![Cat Jam Preview](https://github.com/AmirhosseinAghighi/catjam/blob/master/media/catjam.gif?raw=true)

 ## 🎯 Features